Calvinuhh/calvinuhh/README.md

 Full-Stack Developer with experience in n8n automations and Generative AI integrations, skilled at building complex workflows to optimize processes.
 Proficient in REST API integrations and third-party services, ensuring scalability and efficiency.
-I have a background in web development (ElysiaJS, Express.js, TypeScript, Next.js, Prisma, relational and non-relational databases, Docker, MVC architecture, JWT authentication), which allows me to build robust and scalable applications from backend architecture design to dynamic frontend implementation delivering complete,
+I have a background in web development (Hono.js, Express.js, TypeScript, Next.js, Prisma, relational and non-relational databases, Docker, MVC architecture, JWT authentication), which allows me to build robust and scalable applications from backend architecture design to dynamic frontend implementation delivering complete,